JuliaLang/julia/doc/manual/mathematical-operations.rst

 .. note::
+   An updating operator rebinds the variable on the left-hand side.
-   Updating operators may change the type of the variable, since any assignment statement to a plain variable may change its type.
+   As a result, the type of the variable may change.

    .. doctest::